Topics in Depth

 Although once a frequent problem, in the last hundred years it has been rare in industrialized nations.
 Sub-Saharan Africa and parts of Asia are an entirely different story since clean drinking water can be difficult to come by.
 The WHO estimates 3-5 million cases (the population of Chicago) and 100,000-120,000 deaths are caused by cholera annually, most of which go unreported.

 Ulcers are yucky.
 They cause a burning gnawing ache in your tummy.
-Not all ulcers are caused by a pathogen, but 80-90% of ulcers are caused by the bacterium Helicobacter pylori (H.pylori)
+Not all ulcers are caused by a pathogen, but 80-90% of ulcers are caused by the bacterium Helicobacter pylori (H.pylori).
+Two-thirds of the world's population is estimated to be infected with H. pylori.

 Evidence has been found that this bacterium has been infecting people for 9,000 years.
 In the late 1800s there was a movement to quarantine people suffering from TB (also known as consumption) into special hospitals (known as sanatoriums) that were constructed to house infected people.